 My name is Pierre Lison, and I am a Senior Research Scientist at Norsk Regnesentral (Norwegian Computing Center, NR for short), a contract-funded research institute located in Oslo, Norway.

 My research interests are in natural language processing (language technology), statistical modelling and machine learning.
-In the past, I have been involved in various projects related to human-robot interaction, conversational interfaces and statistical machine translation.
+In my previous research, I worked on topics such as human-robot interaction, conversational interfaces and statistical/neural machine translation.